 PROTECTING OUR GROUNDWATER

-To ensure that Suffolk County residents will continue to have a pure and safe source of drinking water, our groundwater, the SCWA is at the forefront of aquifer protection measures.
+To ensure that Suffolk County residents will continue to have a drinking water supply that meets or surpasses all regulations, the Suffolk County Water Authority is at the forefront of aquifer protection measures.
 Maintaining, safeguarding and improving the quality of our groundwater are critical for our public health, our economy and our environment.
-Source water protection also helps avoid costs associated with treating, monitoring and remediating contamination.
-Pollution prevention is always preferable to remediation.
+Source water protection also helps avoid costs associated with treating, monitoring and remediating contamination; pollution prevention is always preferable to remediation.

 Open Space Preservation

-SCWA sponsored the bill that protected the Central Pine Barrens.
-The creation of the Pine Barrens Protection Act has resulted in the preservation of over 100,000 acres of land in central Suffolk, which overlies one portion of Long Island's federally designated sole source aquifer.
+SCWA drafted the bill that protected the Central Pine Barrens.
+The creation of the Pine Barrens Protection Act has resulted in the preservation of more than 100,000 acres of land in central Suffolk, which overlies a substantial portion of Long Island's federally-designated sole source aquifer.
 We continue to provide resources to protect this unique resource.

 Public Education and Outreach

-Additionally, group tours of our state-of-the-art water quality testing laboratory or one of pump stations can be arranged, or we’ll gladly make a special presentation to your civic organization.
+Additionally, group tours of our state-of-the-art water quality testing laboratory or one of our pump stations can be arranged, and we’re available to make a presentation to your civic organization.
 Email us at firstname.lastname@example.org for more information.